AdamVig/stockpile-api/docs/apidoc-header.md

 {
   "id": 1,
   "token": "987234.sdf0982347234.hjgsdf89234",
+  "refreshToken": "987234kjhmnbmbn34987234jkhsdf2374234fedd",
   "message": "Authentication successful"
 }
 ```

-Use the bearer token from the response in the `Authorization` header of all requests:
+Use the access token from the response in the `Authorization` header of all requests:
 `Authorization: Bearer 987234.sdf0982347234.hjgsdf89234`

 Decode the token with a JWT library to extract the following properties: